flutter/website/src/_includes/docs/swift-package-manager/how-to-enable-disable.md

-## How to enable Swift Package Manager
+## How to turn on Swift Package Manager

-Flutter's Swift Package Manager support is disabled by default.
+Flutter's Swift Package Manager support is turned off by default.
-To enable it:
+To turn it on:

 1. Switch to Flutter's `main` channel: